Skip links

 in Tags

-Svante Paabo publishes an article in Nature Genetics in which he underlines that Neanderthal Homo, based on the DNA sequencing of some specimens, probably had a small genetic variation, as did Homo Sapiens, indicating that it was the result of a a moment in which
+Svante Paabo publishes an article in Nature Genetics in which he underlines that Neanderthals, based on the DNA sequencing of some specimens, probably had little genetic variation, as did Homo Sapiens, indicating that they were the product of a time when individuals capable of reproducing

 December 2, 1999